dotnet/docs-maui/docs/fundamentals/shell/pages.md

 </Shell>
 ```

-In this example, Shell's implicit conversion operators are used to remove the `Tab` objects from the visual hierarchy.
-However, each `ShellContent` object is rendered in a tab:
+In this example, Shell's implicit conversion operators are used to remove the <xref:Microsoft.Maui.Controls.Tab> objects from the visual hierarchy.
+However, each <xref:Microsoft.Maui.Controls.ShellContent> object is rendered in a tab:

 :::image type="content" source="media/pages/three-pages.png" alt-text="Screenshot of a Shell app with three pages.":::

 > [!NOTE]
-> The `BindingContext` of each `ShellContent` object is inherited from the parent `Tab` object.
+> The `BindingContext` of each <xref:Microsoft.Maui.Controls.ShellContent> object is inherited from the parent <xref:Microsoft.Maui.Controls.Tab> object.

 Within each <xref:Microsoft.Maui.Controls.ContentPage> object, additional <xref:Microsoft.Maui.Controls.ContentPage> objects can be navigated to.
 For more information about navigation, see [.NET MAUI Shell navigation](navigation.md).